TomPace101/treestep/notes.md

 "read" or "write" mode.
 Not really sure what the benefit of this class is over just some functions.

+So I just decided to go straight to using files.

 # Rotations and Mirroring